amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 ## *cherish verification*

 ***formal proofs***—In mathematics, the term "formal proof" does not mean a proof written in stodgy King's English by a tuxedo-clad mathematician; it means a fully worked out proof that does not skip any steps.
 Formal proofs are tedious and error prone for humans, but computers can easily verify large formal proofs.
 For this reason, computer scientists have obsessed over formalising mathematics, since the birth of high-level programming languages.
 Indeed, the invention of LISP was, in part, motivated by the desire to automate formal, mathematical proofs.
 But fully automated proofs are still the stuff of dreams.
 So, proof assistants were created as an intermediary.
 Proof assistants provide the means to automate the tedious, mechanical aspects of proof writing and rely on human intuition and creativity to guide the partially automated proof towards its goal.
-Proof assistants, like Coq, Lean, Agda, and Idris are also dependently typed functional programming languages, thanks to [Curry-Howard correspondence](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence) between logic and computing: propositions are types, and proofs of those propositions are values of those types.
+Proof assistants, like Coq, F*, Lean, Agda, and Idris are also dependently typed functional programming languages, thanks to [Curry-Howard correspondence](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence) between logic and computing: propositions are types, and proofs of those propositions are values of those types.
 For a more details discussion of this important idea, see the *ML concepts* section of my article [*Programming Paradigms*](./Paradigms.md).

 Our new dependently typed functional language, too, is both an FP language and a proof assistant.
 That means we can write both the algorithm and the formal proof that verifies its correctness in the same piece of code.
 There are two kinds of formal verifications: internal and external.
 In internal verification, the proof is built into the code that implements the algorithm, whereas in external verification, a separate proof code accompanies the algorithm implementation.

 The implementation of the vector `head` function mentioned above is an example of internal verification.
-The type `(n : ℕ+) ⇒ [𝛼 n] → 𝛼` encodes the specification that `head` does not accept zero-length vectors.
+The type `(n : ℕ⁺) ⇒ [𝛼 n] → 𝛼` encodes the specification that `head` does not accept zero-length vectors.

 ```
-head : (n : ℕ+) ⇒ [𝛼 n] → 𝛼
+head : (n : ℕ⁺) ⇒ [𝛼 n] → 𝛼
   | x,_ → x
 ```